Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Numerical experiments

 \subsubsection{Simulations}

-All simulations are done in discrete-time, i.e. through \eqref{eq:dynamics_discretized}, with a time step of 10 ms. For each run, we sample the uncertain parameters $\paramME\in\Theta$ uniformly.
-If the method was not able to reach the goal within 4000 steps (40 seconds), it was stopped and labeled as unsuccessful.
-To verify the SCDF, we collision-checked all trajectories returned from the methods with a conventional collision checker \cite{trimesh} using the exact obstacle and robot geometries.
+\BW{ All MPC schemes are solved on a laptop with an Intel i5-1155G7 CPU.
+We repeat each simulation $3$ times, re-sampling the uncertainty parameter $\paramME\in\Theta$ uniformly for each run.
+To evaluate the scaling capabilities, the methods are tested with different levels of uncertainty.
+If the method was not able to reach the goal within $100$ seconds, it was stopped and labeled as unsuccessful}.
+To verify the SCDF, we collision-checked all trajectories returned from the methods with a conventional collision checker using the exact obstacle and robot geometries.
 The robot was defined to have reached the goal if its state is within an $\varepsilon$-ball of radius $0.01$ around the goal state.
-We measure performance based on the time it takes to reach the goal region and how it scales with increasing uncertainty.
+We measure performance based on the time it takes to reach the goal region and how the method scales with increasing uncertainty.